Engage with Wayne Metro

-If you are a veteran and participate in this program, you will be provided with referrals to additional services and resources provided by Wayne Metro and other agencies that you and your family can access to secure stable housing and to address any other concerns or needs.
+If you are a veteran and participate in this program, you and your family will be provided with referrals to additional services and resources provided by Wayne Metro and other agencies.
+You can use these additional resources to help secure stable housing and to address any other concerns or needs.
 You and your family will receive practical help and guidance to become self-sufficient and wholly independent.

 To learn more about the Supportive Services for Veteran Families program, please select the appropriate email address or phone number:

 - If you are a resident of Monroe County, please visit www.monroecountyop.org or call 734-241-2775.

 - If you are a resident of the City of Detroit, please visit www.swsol.org/counseling or contact Southwest Counseling Solutions at 313- 963-6601.

 - If you are a resident of Out-Wayne County (outside the cities of Detroit, Highland Park, and Hamtramck), please contact the Wayne Metro Call Center at 734-284-6999.

 Through Wayne Metro’s Homeless Youth Education Project, homeless children and youth of Wayne County receive support, resources, and high-quality educational experiences that are designed to equal or surpass regular school programs.
 If you enroll your child in the program, you can be sure that they will not fall behind in their education and development due to homelessness.
 Also, you too can take advantage of some great programs and services that can truly help you and your family advance and reclaim independence and self-sufficiency.